-Although Venice is old and decaying, has major pollution problems, is prone to flooding and swarms with tourists brought in on cruise ships that sail dangerously close to the banks, I love it anyway!
+Venice is old and decaying, has major pollution problems, is prone to flooding and is crowded with tourists brought in on cruise ships that sail dangerously close to the banks, but I love it anyway!
 I love it because Venice is also a city of canals and bridges, palaces and cathedrals with little piazzas tucked in here and there simply for show.
 It is a unique place filled with history, captivating scenery, priceless art and impressive architecture; and it’s a UNESCO World Heritage Site.
 It sits on over 100 small islands in a lagoon in the Adriatic Sea.
 It has no streets—just a maze of canals filled with boats and barges and the sleek black gondolas that have become a symbol of the city.

 We arrived by boat, of course, and checked into our hotel, the SHG Hotel Salute Palace.
 It is located on a canal in a picturesque neighborhood where you can easily walk to many enjoyable sights.
 Our only problem here was not resisting the temptation to throw open the shutters and windows in our postage-stamp sized room for an unobscured view of the famous roof-tops of Venice.
 I suspect we let in a half-dozen mosquitoes.
 When I got warm in the middle of the night, I refused to kick off the covers for fear the mosquitoes would attack me while I slept!